smallblue2/smallblue2/README.md

-Hey I'm Niall - I'm a third year Computer Science student in Dublin City University.
+Hey I'm Niall - I'm a final year Computer Science student in Dublin City University.

 All projects uploaded here are just small side projects that I work on in my increasingly non-existent spare time.\
 \